quantphile/risk_blogs/README.md

-Blogs on Quantitative Risk
+# Blogs on Quantitative Risk
-Summaries of books, articles, and others.
+Summaries of books, articles and news.